Bloodstain pattern analysis: Altered stains

-Research
+Research and reliability

 The reliability of courtroom testimony by bloodstain pattern analysts has come under fire, particularly in the wake of a 2009 report by the National Academy of Sciences, which found the method of analysis to be "subjective rather than scientific", and that it involved an "enormous" degree of uncertainty.
 In addition to concerns over methodology, the report criticized the lack of proper certification requirements for analysts and an emphasis on "experience over scientific foundations".
 Many bloodstain pattern analysts have testified in court as experts despite having received training only in the form of a 40-hour course taught independently by MacDonell or one of his students, without institutional accreditation or minimum educational requirements.
 Even with proper training and methods, there are still many times where reputable analysts disagree on their findings, which calls into question the reliability of their conclusions and its value as evidence in court.

 There is very little empirical evidence to support the use of blood spatter analysis in court or any other aspect of the legal system.
 While certain aspects of bloodstain pattern analysis, such as methods for determining the impact speeds of spattered blood, are supported by scientific studies, some analysts go well beyond what is verifiable.
 In addition to problems with the underlying scientific validity of the method, the circumstances of bloodstain pattern analyses, which are often conducted at the behest of either the prosecution or the defense in a court case, can introduce confirmation bias into the analyst's assessment.

 In 2016, the Texas Forensic Science Commission reviewed cases that had used bloodstain pattern analysis, and consequently established that starting in 2019, bloodstain pattern analysts will need accreditation to testify as experts in Texas courts.

 In 2021, the largest study to date on the accuracy of bloodstain pattern analysis was published in Forensic Science International.
 The study was based on 33,005 multiple-choice responses and 1760 short text responses, by 75 practicing bloodstain pattern analysts on 192 bloodstain patterns selected to be representative of casework, and stated:

 Our results show that conclusions were often erroneous and often contradicted other analysts.
 On samples with known causes, 11.2% of responses were erroneous.
 The results show limited reproducibility of conclusions: 7.8% of responses contradicted other analysts.
 The disagreements with respect to the meaning and usage of BPA terminology and classifications suggest a need for improved standards.
 Both semantic differences and contradictory interpretations contributed to errors and disagreements, which could have serious implications if they occurred in casework.